jahangir842/azure-notes/10-app-service.md

 ---

+### Azure App Service Plan Overview

+An **Azure App Service Plan** defines the region (datacenter) of the physical server where your application will be hosted and dictates the amount of resources (CPU, memory, etc.) that will be allocated to your application.
+It is essential for configuring the scaling and performance characteristics of your Azure Web Apps, API Apps, and Mobile Apps.

+### Key Concepts

+1. **Pricing Tiers**:
+   - Azure App Service Plans offer different pricing tiers that dictate the capabilities and resources available for your applications.
+These include:
+     - **Free**: Limited features, ideal for testing and development.
+     - **Shared**: Similar to Free but allows apps to share resources in the same plan.
+     - **Basic**: Dedicated resources, scaling, and custom domains.
+     - **Standard**: Supports auto-scaling and custom domains, with increased performance.
+     - **Premium**: Enhanced performance, additional features, and support for more instances.
+     - **Isolated**: Fully isolated environments, best for compliance and security needs.

+2. **Instance Scaling**:
+   - **Vertical Scaling**: Changing the pricing tier to allocate more resources (CPU, memory).
+   - **Horizontal Scaling**: Increasing or decreasing the number of instances running your app.

+3. **Regional Availability**:
+   - The App Service Plan can be created in specific Azure regions, affecting latency and compliance.

+4. **Resource Limits**:
+   - Each pricing tier has its limits on the number of instances, storage, and traffic that can be handled.

+5. **Custom Domain and SSL Support**:
+   - Higher tiers support custom domains and SSL certificates for secure connections.

+6. **Integrated Features**:
+   - Each plan includes features such as auto-scaling, backups, and diagnostics depending on the tier selected.

+### Creating an Azure App Service Plan

+#### Steps to Create an App Service Plan in Azure Portal

+1. **Log in to Azure Portal**:
+   - Navigate to [Azure Portal](https://portal.azure.com) and sign in.

+2. **Create a Resource Group** (if necessary):
+   - Go to **Resource Groups** > **+ Create**.
+   - Fill in the details and click **Create**.

+3. **Create App Service Plan**:
+   - Search for **App Service Plans** in the search bar and click on it.
+   - Click on **+ Create**.
+   - Fill in the necessary information:
+     - **Subscription**: Choose your subscription.
+     - **Resource Group**: Select or create a new resource group.
+     - **Name**: Give a unique name for your App Service Plan.
+     - **Region**: Select the Azure region where you want to host your app.
+     - **Pricing Tier**: Click on the **Pricing tier** dropdown and select the tier that meets your requirements (e.g., **Basic**, **Standard**, **Premium**).

+4. **Configuration Settings**:
+   - Adjust settings such as scaling options and enable auto-scaling if required based on the selected tier.

+5. **Review + Create**:
+   - Review your configuration and click **Create**.

+### Managing App Service Plans

+- **Scaling**:
+  - You can scale up or down based on your application needs from the App Service Plan settings.

+- **Changing Pricing Tiers**:
+  - If your application grows, you can upgrade to a higher pricing tier with more resources or features.

+- **Monitoring**:
+  - Use Azure Monitor and Application Insights to monitor the performance and health of your applications within the App Service Plan.

+### Conclusion

+Azure App Service Plans are a fundamental aspect of deploying applications in Azure.
+They provide the necessary infrastructure, scaling options, and features to ensure that your web apps and APIs are performant, secure, and easy to manage.
+Understanding and selecting the right App Service Plan is critical for optimizing cost and performance based on your application’s requirements.

+---

 ## **Lab: Creating an Azure Web App with Azure App Service**

 This lab guides you through creating a simple web application using Azure App Service.